Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 #end

-This simple call of BAPI/RFC functions is available in the license "View Only".
+This simple call of BAPI/RFC functions is available in the "View Only" license.

 Using the entire simpleRFC API

 The following example demonstrates the use of the simpleRFC API on view pages for complex function modules.
-The complete API is described in the Appendix.
-The majority of API methods' have "boolean" results.
+The available API functions can be found in the appendix.
+Most API methods have the type "boolean" as the result.
 With this, the SAP Connector shows whether the last call of an API method was successful or not.
 The error handling needs to take place in its own Velocity script.
 A typical simpleRFC script has the following structure:

-As an example, a simple function will be used.
-This provides the stock levels of promotional gifts in the export table "ET_STOCK".
+As an example, a simple function is used here that makes the stock of promotional gifts available in the export table "ET_STOCK".
 This table needs to be populated accordingly:

 function /iatl/messe_iphone_get_stock.